jassem1988/Network-Hacking-WEP/README.md

 ```

 - If Reaver finds the pin then the password will be available for the Wifi network.
-(not all routers will be cracked with these steps)
+>Not all routers will be cracked with these steps.

 **Method for capturing handshake**